senzing-garage/knowledge-base/HOWTO/deprecate-a-github-repository.md

     obsolete deprecated archived
     ```

+1. Click "Save changes" button.

+### Pull requests

+1. On `https://github.com/{account}/{repository}` page, see if there are any "Pull requests" that need to be merged into "main" branch.

 ### Branches

 1. On `https://github.com/{account}/{repository}` page, see if there are any branches that need to be merged into "main" branch.

 1. Delete unwanted branches.

-### Pull requests

-1. On `https://github.com/{account}/{repository}` page, see if there are any "Pull requests" that need to be merged into "main" branch.

 ### Release